rcanzlovar/howto/recipe-french_fries.md

+---
+title: Making French Fries like a restaurant
+date: 2024-04-09
+published: true
+---

 # making fries like a restaurant

-cut potatoes.
+Cut potatoes.

-soak in water, changing water until it comes clear.
+Soak in water, changing water until it comes clear.

 Freeze them.